AgoraNomic/Help/Glossary.md

 A proto (or protoproposal, or protosal) is an unfinished draft of a proposed rule change, submitted for feedback.

+### Scam

+A way to win the game or gain something that takes advantage of an unintended consequence of the rules.
+Scams are generally allowed in Agora, as long as the scammers cause minimal disruption to the game.
+That said, when a scam is occuring most players will try to stop it.

+### Spivak Pronouns

+Agora uses a type of neutral pronoun called Spivak for all players.
+This is simply e/em/eir.

 ## Abbreviations

+### A-B

+Agora Business AKA agora-business@agoranomic.org AKA BUS

+### A-D

+Agora Discussion AKA agora-discussion@agoranomic.org AKA DIS

+### A-O

+Agora Official AKA agora-official@agoranomic.org AKA OFF

 ### CFJ